 Of course, margin can also work against you.
 If your investment LOST 20%, you’d be down to $3200 on the $4000 investment.
 But your broker will still be expecting the full $2000 in borrowed money back, so your 20% loss will actually leave you with $1200 – a real loss of 40%.
 Misusing margin can be brutal for inexperienced traders since it could result in a margin call.
 If your broker issues a margin call, you’ll need to return the borrowed cash ASAP.
 In fact, your broker can actually liquidate your holdings without your consent to recover the debt.
 Use margin carefully and always within proper risk parameters.

 Trend following is a popular trading strategy, but day traders could struggle with it since trends often take a long time to form or change.
 If you think you can day trade based on breaking news, earnings reports, or economic data, you’ll likely be disappointed in the results.

 Chasing after trends that have already been priced in is no way to day trade.
 If you want to have success, you’ll need to follow a different type of trend like momentum, support or resistance, or other technical indicators that provide clues to incoming price shifts.
 But don’t blindly follow the crowd because the crowd is often wrong.
 In fact, day traders often find more success being contrarians.

 What day traders actually do is follow a strict set of rules and minimize mistakes as best they can.
-No trader wins 100% of the time, but the good ones know to bail out of a losing trade and look for the next potential winner.
+No trader wins all the time, but the good ones know when to bail out of a losing trade and look for the next potential winner.
 If you’re new to the day trading game, you’ll need to develop a plan and practice until it becomes second nature.
 Whether it’s using simple support and resistance levels to locate profitable equities or scalping currencies with moving averages, find your niche, hone your technique, and stick to your rules if (or when) things go awry.